alimness/sabbath-school-resources/src/en/aij/2025-04-bg/02/03-the-heart-of-the-matter.md

 Like Samuel’s, your helpful hands matter.
 Your faithfulness, joy, and kindness in the little deeds you do this week make a difference.
 As you go about your work this week, remember that you are working for the Lord.

+> <callout>Colossians 3:23, 24</callout>
-“And whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ” (Colossians 3:23, 24).
+> “And whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ.”